nodejs/node-v0.x-archive/doc/api/stream.markdown

 Calling `stream.read(0)` will always return `null`, and will trigger a refresh of the internal buffer, but otherwise be a no-op.

+### readable.firstBufferSize

+Note: **This property SHOULD be accessed by Readable stream users.**
+If a readable stream implementer changes how data is buffered in the readable object, the implementer should override the getter for this property.

+Equal to the length of the buffer at the front of the internal buffer list, or 0 if the internal buffer list is empty.
+Calling `stream.read(stream.firstBufferSize)` will return the first internal buffer without any buffer copies.

+Internally, readable streams keep a list of Buffer objects that are used to return the desired amount of data synchronously when read() is called.
+Calls to `read()` are most efficient if they do not require any buffer copies.
+If a caller of `read()` is able to handle an arbitrary amount of data, then it can be more efficient to call `stream.read(stream.firstBufferSize)` rather than `read()` with no arguments.
+(The latter will join all buffers in the buffer list, resulting in data copy.)

 ### readable.pipe(destination, [options])

 * `destination` {Writable Stream}